atomone-hub/govgen-genesis/README.md

 The third argument for the script is optional and specifies the output genesis JSON file, which by default is simply `genesis.json`.

----

-The resulting `genesis.json` should be almost ready for usage.
-It would need validators and a proper genesis time, plus any further modification needed.